VingtCinq/python-resize-image/README.rst

 ``resize_cover(image, size, validate=True)``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Resize the image to fill the specified area, crop as needed.
-It's the
+It’s the
 same behavior as css ``background-size: cover`` property.

 Resize and crop (from center) the image so that it covers a 200x100